 The Bedtime Emptying of Our World

-In a future facsimile of the Sonoran Desert, a girl and grandfather rebirth weather itself.
+short stories / February 10, 2026In a future facsimile of the Sonoran Desert, a girl and grandfather rebirth weather itself.
 Fathers watch children transform into minerals, tend pain-wracked saguaros, offer treasures to the Gulf for lost sons.
 A girl escapes her apple prison; a man struggles against choices his parents coded into his being.
 These twenty-two speculative fairy tales ask: How do we navigate parenthood's impossible permutations?
 When will our helpers rescue us?
 Can we return from the void that swallowed all we love—and would we even try?

-The Bedtime Emptying of The World by Joel Hans is a remarkable debut.
+The Bedtime Emptying of Our World by Joel Hans is a remarkable debut.
 These breathtaking stories rock the reader with “their hopes overexposed.”
 What an ethics, what a lyrical feat!
 Hans is a true storyteller in the folkloric tradition.
 He brings lovely new color into our world.

 Joel Hans’ The Bedtime Emptying of Our World is a captivating collection of modern fables, fairy tales and myths, and at the same time a keen exploration of familial love among the devastations of a transforming climate.
 Like its setting, this book is a varicolored desert bursting with life.

 In The Bedtime Emptying of Our World, Hans deftly leads readers through an often fantastical but always real series of worlds.
 In these stories, a girl lives inside an apple, crayons take on the weight of childhood dreams and parent wishes, and the moon lights the story of siblings lost and loved.
 In every fairy tale Hans creates, the magic lies inside the heartfelt and human relationships at the center.
-This is a beautiful book for every dreamer
+This is a beautiful book for every dreamer.

 In this marvelous collection of lyrical stories of family and fairytales, Hans builds a world where parents and children encounter the saving grace of nature's wonders.
 In tenderness and metaphor, The Bedtime Emptying of Our World deftly blurs the line between generational reality and ecological fabulism.